google/periph/cmd/headers-list/README.md

 ## Example

+- Use `headers-list -help` for help
+- Use `-f` to print the alternative functions each pin can take

 Print the pins per their hardware location on the headers.
 This uses an internal lookup table then query each pin.
 Here's an example on a host with two SPI host and lirc enabled: